Born in 1963 in Shiraz, Iran

-Lives and works beetween Teheran, Iran (Islamic Republic of) and Paris, France
+Lives and works between Tehran, Iran and Paris, France

 Life is primarily dominated by a hunting instinct, and predators are distinguishable in nature because of the position of their eyes.
 Eyes are in the front of the head, to aid pursuit.
 Prey animals’ eyes are found on the side, to search for predators.
 When transferred to visual art, as the renowned playwright David Mamet has once astutely observed, the hunting process is actually shared between the creator and the audience.